asyrewicze/asyrewicze/README.md

 ![InfoTechGamer Logo](TwitchChannelLogo.png)

-I had this crazy idea that IT Pros may, possibly, be a group of people that are inclined to enjoy video games (like me!).
+While still a work in progress (with all that spare time I have!) - I had this crazy idea that IT Pros may, possibly, be a group of people that are inclined to enjoy video games (like me!).
 The InfoTech Gamer Twitch channel is a community that is designed to give IT Pros and tech enthusiasts a place to hang out after long hours in the trenches.
 I had initially created the channel primarily with gaming in mind, but I pumped the breaks when i realized I didn't want to add to the noise of all the other gaming channels that are already out there.

 With that in mind, I stream occasionally at [The InfoTech Gamer](https://www.twitch.tv/theinfotechgamer)!
 Now with a combination of gaming streams, and 1-hour technical live learns (like shown below).
 I'd like to increase the cadence of streams in the future, once my schedule allows!